U.S. top court declines to hear Google appeal in Oracle Java fight

-WASHINGTON/SAN FRANCISCO (Reuters) - Oracle Corp (ORCL.N) won a major legal victory on Monday in a closely watched copyright case involving the company’s Java programing language as the U.S. Supreme Court declined to hear Google Inc’s (GOOGL.O) appeal.
+WASHINGTON/SAN FRANCISCO (Reuters) - Oracle Corp won a major legal victory on Monday in a closely watched copyright case involving the company’s Java programming language as the U.S. Supreme Court declined to hear Google Inc’s appeal.

 The decision upholds a ruling that allows Oracle to seek licensing fees for the use of some of the Java language.
 Google had said it should be able to use Java without paying a fee.